chasemp/timeline/markdown/2024-06-27-linkedin-post-no-longer-active-i-have-a-part-time-internship.md

 ---
 title: "[NO LONGER ACTIVE]\"

-\"I have a part-time internship opening in the platform/appsec space.
-It may be a good opportunity..."
+I have a part-time internship opening in the platform/appsec space.
+It may be a good opportunity t..."
 categories:
   - Blog
 tags: